flyingboy007/citrus_payments/README.md

  Case 2) Merchant collecting the refund back from the seller who sold the good/service.

- **Case1** is taken care by the regular Payment Gateway Refund API Refund API provides functionality to refund the amount of successful transaction
+ **Case1** is taken care by the regular Payment Gateway Refund API *Refund API provides functionality to refund the amount of successful transaction*

- **Case2** (2 posibilities)
+ **Case2** (*2 posibilities*)
-  1)already been split , but is either awaiting release/ has already been released.
+  1)already been `split` , but is either awaiting release/ has already been released.
-     A split refund is to be performed on such transaction Split Refunds- when a transaction has already been split.
+     A `split refund` is to be performed on such transaction `Split Refunds`- when a transaction has already been split.
 This API can be called post payout to sellers too(which will adjust in subsequent payouts)
-  2) still un-split in the Citrus Splitpay system.
+  2) still `un-split` in the Citrus Splitpay system.
-     A trans refund is to be performed in this scenario.
+     A `trans refund` is to be performed in this scenario.
-      Transaction Refund-called for Refunds when a transaction has not been split yet.
+      `Transaction Refund`-called for Refunds when a transaction has `not` been `split` yet.